Taking Time to Recover

 When I was in early recovery, the idea of dating while sober was terrifying.
-That’s because my endless consumption of alcohol in the past made me behave so unlike my true self that I was never fully present and lacked real dating experience.
-I had sadly traded connection for cocktails, but it was when I began a program of recovery that I finally took the opportunity to work on those areas.
+That’s because my endless consumption of alcohol in the past made me behave so unlike the true self that I was never fully present and lacked real dating experience.
+The person I used to be was being replaced by the new, sober me.
+I had sadly traded connection for cocktails, but it was when I began a program of recovery that I finally took the opportunity to work on my dating life.
 I accepted my sponsor’s advice to refrain from dating for my first year in recovery.
 And as awful as that sounds, I was relieved.
 I figured I had plenty of time to hide again before facing the opposite sex—or at least that’s what I believed.

 It took three years of inconsistently dipping in and out of the dating pool—and tons of self-work—before I met someone who made my heart skip.
 Sobriety has taught me the only way I can show up for others is if I show up for myself first.
 I believe once I got that right, the doors opened for me to meet my partner.
-Dating sober can be scary, but if you do the work and put yourself first, you’ll find it can be an enjoyable experience.
+Dating while sober can be scary, but if you do the work and put yourself first, you’ll find it can be an enjoyable experience.